alhajee/ckan/doc/theming/javascript.rst

 If you reload the datasets page after making this change, you'll see that when you click on a popover its contents remain *Loading...*.
-If you have a development console open in your browser, you'll see the error response from CKAN each time you click to open a popover.
+If you have a development console open in your browser, you'll see the error response from FMLD each time you click to open a popover.

-Our JavaScript module's ``_onReceiveSnippet()`` function is only called if the request gets a successful response from CKAN.
+Our JavaScript module's ``_onReceiveSnippet()`` function is only called if the request gets a successful response from FMLD.
-:js:func:`~this.sandbox.client.getTemplate` also accepts a second callback function parameter that will be called when CKAN sends an error response.
+:js:func:`~this.sandbox.client.getTemplate` also accepts a second callback function parameter that will be called when FMLD sends an error response.
 Add this parameter to the :js:func:`~this.sandbox.client.getTemplate` call:

 .. literalinclude:: /../ckanext/example_theme_docs/v19_02_error_handling/assets/example_theme_popover.js